Carrefour City

-Carrefour City is French a chain of proximity convenience stores created in 2009 by the Carrefour Group with locations in four countries, France, Belgium, Spain and UAE.
+Carrefour City is a French chain of local convenience stores created in 2009 by the Carrefour Group with locations in five countries: France, Belgium, Spain, UAE and Israel.

 Carrefour City stores are convenience stores in city centers, all of these stores are open six days a week.

 History

 In January 2009, the first City stores opened in Paris, Nîmes and Avignon.

 At the end of 2009, the Carrefour group decided to transform about 50 Shopi (also owned by Carrefour) proximity supermarkets into Carrefour City, the Shopi chain could eventually be replaced completely.

 In December 2010, Carrefour announced two new proximity store concepts in France, Carrefour Express and Carrefour City Café, the latter being a Carrefour City store with an in-house café.

 Carrefour City have also expanded to Spain with currently 11 stores in Madrid only.

 In March 2020, Carrefour unveiled Mobimart, UAE's first grocery bus.
 This concept aims to bring fresh food and supplies to under-serviced neighborhoods across the region.

+In May 2023, Carrefour opened in Israel with a total of 50 stores including some of them being Carrefour City shops.